eclipse-archived/kiso/README.md

 * Download and install arm-none-eabi version [7-2017-q4-major](https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads)
 * Download and install doxygen version [v1.8.8](https://sourceforge.net/projects/doxygen/files/rel-1.8.8/)

-**Note**: python and arm-none-eabi need to be accessible via cmd-line.
+**Note**: python, arm-none-eabi, doxygen need to be accessible via cmd-line.
 Therefore, you may need to modify the environment variable *PATH* on windows if it is not done in the installation.

 ### Extension tooling ###
 * ```pip3 install meson```